-- Customer value: Calculated by multiplying the average purchase value by the average purchase frequency rate
+• Customer value: This is worked out by multiplying the average purchase value by the average purchase frequency rate.

-- Average customer lifespan: Calculated by averaging the number of years a customer will stay loyal to a specific brand or company
+• Average customer lifespan: This is the average number of years a customer stays loyal to a specific brand or company.

-For example, if Maria spent an average of $50 per month at a local coffee shop and planned to live in the area for 6 years, her estimated LTV would be $3,600.
+For example, let's say Maria spends $50 a month on average at a local coffee shop and plans to live in the area for 6 years.
+Her estimated LTV would be $3,600.

 $50 per month x 12 months = $600 per year